 At the front of the cephalothorax are two scissor-like chelicerae (i.e. chelate chelicerae).
 They look like a pair of tiny crab claws and are used to rip prey into manageable pieces for digestion.
 They also contain a grooming organ and spinnerets that produce silk.
 You read that right.
 They produce silk from their mouthparts.
 Whereas arachnids like spiders often use their silk – produced from spinnerets on their abdomen – to create webs, pseudoscorpions spin their silk into cocoons for protection during a molt, to help develop their brood-sac, or to shelter from unfavorable environmental conditions.

-As you look back along the cephalothorax, you’ll see two oversized pedipalps and four pairs of walking legs.
+As you look back along the sides of the cephalothorax, you’ll see two oversized pedipalps and four pairs of walking legs.
 The walking legs are fairly straightforward and are the primary means of locomotion.
 Depending on the species, they consist of five to seven segments and terminate with a pair of tiny tarsal claws.

 Both claws are covered in sensitive bristles called setae that provide the pseudoscorpion with a wealth of useful sensory information about their surroundings.
 The arrangement of these setae is sometimes so unique that it can aid in species identification.